 When purchasing a water filter for yourself, be sure to consider maintenance requirements and costs as well - all filter units require replacements of their filters periodically, which is a cost added to the original purchase cost.
 But then there will be offset savings from asthma tests or skin dysfunctions (e.g. exzema) - including doctor visits, medications, and skin creams no longer needed - adding to the benefits of purchasing a filter, not to mention the pleasure and relief of being free of the pain of them.

 Bottled water is a real convenience in the western world and a necessity in other parts of the world where fresh water is scarce.
-In 2009 more than 8 billion gallons of bottled water were consumed worldwide, according to the International Bottled Water Association.
-By the end of 2012, bottled water sales outstripped milk, coffee, and beer to become the second most popular drink in the US (next to soft drinks).
+In 2015 more than 11.8 billion gallons of bottled water were consumed in the United States alone, according to a report by the International Bottled Water Association.
+By the end of 2016, bottled water sales outstripped milk, coffee, beer, and carbonated sodas to become the most popular bottled drink in the US.

 If you believe you may be vulnerable to any amount of contamination or just don't want to take a chance, consider the following facts: